 Small Animal Imaging Lab

 The Small Animal Imaging Laboratory (SAIL) Core provides advanced and affordable multi-modality imaging services including consultation, imaging and image analysis for both basic and translational research.
-As a cutting-edge research facility, SAIL offers state of the art instrumentation including a 7T MRI, multimodal PET/SPECT/CT as well as optical modalities.
+As a cutting-edge research facility, SAIL offers state of the art instrumentation including a 7T MRI, multimodal PET/SPECT/CT, ultrasound and optical modalities.

-SAIL services have in the past largely been employed to evaluate tumor development, progression, metastasis and response to therapies in mouse and rat models of cancer.
-A large variety of studies ranging from development of imaging biomarkers, contrast agents and high-resolution anatomical imaging of human specimens have been successfully conducted.
+Established procedures are in place to evaluate tumor development, progression, metastasis and therapy response in rodent models of cancer.
+A large variety of studies ranging from development of imaging biomarkers, contrast agents and tumor targeting agents, to evaluating tumor metabolism and microenvironment, and high-resolution anatomical imaging of human specimens have been successfully conducted.

 To provide means for non-invasive, longitudinal assessments of detailed animal anatomy, physiology, metabolism and gene-expression, basic and advanced image analysis is offered for each imaging modality.